 100%.
-Total CPU time aggregate The sum of the total CPU time of all executions within the scope of the selected object. • device • application • executable • binary CPU usage ratio aggregate user device application executable binary The sum of the total CPU time of all executions divided by their duration within the scope of the selected object. executable Average CPU usage (deprecated) field Average CPU load of a binary over all logical processors, taking into account all its executions since the binary was first seen.
-Note therefore that this value does not depend on the selected time frame.
+Total CPU time aggregate The sum of the total CPU within the scope of the set of executable The sum of the total CPU within the scope of the set CPU usage ratio aggregate user device application executable binary The sum of the total CPL divided by their duration selected object. application table Average CPU usage (deprecated) field Average CPU load of a bound of a seen.
+Note therefore